Chapter 3

 Prompt to analyze the current phase and generate the PRD

-I want to execute phase [PHASE_NAME] from the implementation plan.
+I want to execute phase [PHASE_NAME] from the DEV_PLAN.md.

 If this is the first cycle, start with phase 1.